skip to Main Content

 BI 502: Principles of Exegesis

-Location: Columbia
+Location: Columbia & Online

-Format: In-person and live video conference for distance students
+Format: in-person and live video conference for distance students

 Course Description:

 This course introduces the student to the principles and practice of exegesis of the Old and New Testaments and surveys the history of the texts and translations of the Bible, as well as the ways the Old and New Testaments have been interpreted by the Church.
 Passages for exegetical practice are selected from both Testaments.
-Required during the first year of study for M.Div. and MATS students.
+Required during the first year of study for MDiv and MATS students.
 This course is a prerequisite for all exegesis-credit courses.
 Three hours.

 Max Rogland